[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 option explanation

--name "[file name]" Search by file name
+-name "[file name]" Search by specifying the file name

 -iname "[file name]" specifying file name (case insensitive)

--path "[file name]" Search for matches by specifying pathname substrings or specific patterns
+-Path "[File name]" Search for matches by specifying pathname substrings or specific patterns

--type [file type] Search by
+-Type [File type] Search by

 specifying file type - type can be specified by adding f (regular file) or d (directory)